Frequently Asked Questions for Replication Administrators

-For information on setting the schema options that control whether constraints are replicated, see How to: Specify Schema Options (SQL Server Management Studio) and How to: Specify Schema Options (Replication Transact-SQL Programming).
+For information on setting the schema options that control whether constraints are replicated, see Specify Schema Options.

 Replication provides automatic identity range management for replication topologies that include updates at the Subscriber.
-For more information, see Replicating Identity Columns.
+For more information, see Replicate Identity Columns.

 Yes, but with some restrictions.
-For more information, see the section "Publishing Tables in More Than One Publication" in the topic Publishing Data and Database Objects.
+For more information, see the section "Publishing Tables in More Than One Publication" in the topic Publish Data and Database Objects.

 Yes.
 There are no restrictions on the number or types of publications that can use the same distribution database.
 All publications from a given Publisher must use the same Distributor and distribution database.

 If you have multiple publications, you can configure multiple distribution databases at the Distributor to ensure that the data flowing through each distribution database is from a single publication.
 Use the Distributor Properties dialog box or sp_adddistributiondb (Transact-SQL) to add a distribution database.
-For more information about accessing the dialog box, see How to: View and Modify Distributor Properties (SQL Server Management Studio).
+For more information about accessing the dialog box, see View and Modify Distributor and Publisher Properties.

 This information is available through SQL Server Management Studio, and a number of replication stored procedures.
-For information, see Replication Properties and Distributor and Publisher Information Script.
+For more information, see Distributor and Publisher Information Script.

 No. Replication does not encrypt data that is stored in the database or transferred over the network.
 For more information, see the "Encryption" section of the topic Security Overview (Replication).